Deldaran/groupomania/README.md

 ### `npm install`
 And:
 ### `nodemon start`
+The serve must run in port:3000

 After, you go in the frontend directory and run :

 ### `npm install`
 And:
 ### `npm start`

+the application can run in any port